 There is no need to buy a new bag every year.
 Not only is it a waste of money it adds clutter and is bad for the environment and will no doubt end up in a recycle bin in a few months.

 School bags should only be upgraded if worn or unusable.
-A good idea is to buy generic bags. you can customise and decorate them from Spiderman to Frozen.
+A good idea is to buy generic bags. you can customize and decorate them from Spiderman to Frozen.

 This could be a fun project for the whole family and a good way to get your child excited to go back to school.